skinra07/NotesRestApi/README.md

 # NotesRestApi
-RESTful JSON API to power a note-taking application
+RESTful JSON API to power a note-taking application.

+Please see setup.txt file in extra folder for instructions to run this application.